-Rebecca is using the skills she acquired during her Fellowship journey to improve the outputs of finger millet.
-She is working with her colleagues to expand her knowledge and expose her to new developments in her area of research.
-She is also training farmers to increase awareness of adopting neglected crops.
+Rebecca adds that many strategies currently Rebecca is using the skills she acquired focus on the genetic improvement of during her Fellowship journey to improve underutilized crops to improve productivity, the outputs of finger millet.
+She is working guality, and resilience to climate change. with her colleagues to expand her knowledge However, farmer adoption of these and expose her to new developments in her interventions remains very low.
+"Kenya needs area of research.
+She is also training farmers interventions that go beyond promoting staple to increase awareness of adopting neglected crops.
+We need to promote neglected crops to crops.